jmailman/language_on_a_holiday/README.md

 * **NMF (Non-negative Matrix Factorization)** for topic modeling
   - trained on entire corpus and fit to each book
   - trained on sections of books and fit to each paragraph within the section
-* **_Alpha scaled TF-IDF_**, a modified version of TF-IDF which restores some of the emphasis on extremely rare words that the log transformation of IDF in the conventional TF-IDF dampens.
+* **_Alpha scaled TF-IDF_**, a modified version of TF-IDF which restores some of the emphasis on extremely rare words that the log transformation of IDF in the conventional TF-IDF dampens when only a limited (sample) corpus is used for context.

 ### Visualizations